1988

 071989 Moments of life in the office in Via La Thuile 71, Giovanna Sardi called "Cicci" office manager and head of accounting.

-FEBRUARY 1989
+FEBRUARY 1989 BUGATTI EB110 PROTOTYPE

 01From the personal agenda of Engineer Paolo Stanzani.
 On 1 March 1989 at 1 pm the Stola appointment is marked.
 This Image is a kind permission of Dr. Gautam Sem important writer of automotive books including the latest on the Bugatti EB 110.